Login

 How to Tell if a Directory Provides Ranking Value

-While you aren't guaranteed a citation or SEO value just because you list your company on a directory, there are ways to determine when a directory will offer you no value.
-I see this most frequently on sites where the URL for directory results are not unique and is probably best explained by the video below.
+While you aren't guaranteed a citation or SEO value just because you list your company in a directory, there are ways to determine when a directory will offer you no value.
+I see this most frequently on sites where the URL for directory results are not unique and is probably best explained in the video below.

 A quick way to tell if the page you will be listed on is indexed by a search engine is to go to google and put "site:" in front of the URL in question.
-So, if you want to see if Google is indexing the Colorado page on the National Board of Collection Attorneys site, you would type in:
+So, if you want to see if Google is indexing the Denver, Colorado process server listing page on ServeNow, you would type the below to Google:

 List of Freebies to Get You Started...